Research

 Flu fighters: Mizzou researchers getting a closer look at immune response to influenza

-A team of researchers at the University of Missouri is on a mission to better understand which immune cells in pigs are most responsive to an influenza infection.
-Because swine and humans share genetic similarities, their research may one day lay the groundwork for improved therapies or vaccines to protect both pigs and humans against influenza, which has major implications for the pork industry and human health.
+A team of researchers at Mizzou is on a mission to better understand which immune cells in pigs are most responsive to an influenza infection.
+Because swine and humans share genetic similarities, their research could lay the groundwork for improved therapies or vaccines against influenza.

 A conceptual graphic showing biochar being added to soil.